chunkypixel/pokey-engine/7800basic/README.md

 The source is currently maintained by Matthew Smith (mksmith).

 ## Contributors
-The following people have contributed to the pokey engine:
+The following people have contributed to developing the pokey engine:

 * Perry Thuente (tep392)
 * Bob DeCrescenzo (pacmanplus)